Quickbet has a £5 minimum deposit for all of its methods, which are Visa, Mastercard, Revolut, Apple Pay, PayPal and Skrill.

 The final step is to enter your name, and if you have one, a bonus code.
 Then, just tap the 'Deposit' option at the bottom of the screen and after a minute or so of processing, the funds will be in your account.

-A lot of sites have made it a mission to offer low deposits, seeing as punters clearly like that option, but the L&L sites - including Quickbet - are still stuck at £10.
-We wouldn't describe it as a deal-breaker but, of course, it's always nice to have the option to deposit less.
+A lot of sites have made it a mission to offer low deposits, seeing as punters clearly like that option, and the L&L sites - including Quickbet - have recently reduced the amount to £5.

 Debit cards will likely be the most popular way for Quickbet customers, especially since the withdrawal time is fast (as our test showed).
 The minimum deposit is the same across the board so there is nothing special to note here, and debit cards can also be used to claim the bonuses.